ply-ct/ply-action/README.md

 The standard GitHub badge URL for ply-demo's workflow is `https://github.com/ply-ct/ply-demo/workflows/build/badge.svg`, whereas to display a Ply badge for the same workflow the URL is `https://ply-ct.com/badges/ply-ct/ply-demo/workflows/build`.
 Basically the same path (`<owner>/<repository>/workflows/<workflow_name>`).
 This works for public repositories because Ply is able to retrieve their workflow build status.
+The question mark at the end of the URL is to prevent overly-aggressive GitHub CDN caching.

 ## Private repositories
 Private repositories can use ply-action as in the example above, but to include a badge some additional configuration is needed: